luiztauffer/cool-mammals-data-mining/README.md

 # The Cool Mammals Project - Data Mining
 This is the repository for the data mining and visualization part of the Cool Mammals project.
-A full blog post detailing it can be found at [Guacamole Data Science](https://luiztauffer.github.io/guacamole-data-science/posts/2019-03-16-mammals-data-mining/).
+A series of blog posts detailing it can be found at [Guacamole Data Science](https://luiztauffer.github.io/guacamole-data-science/posts/2019-03-17-cool-mammals-project/).

 In summary, it aims to run an automatic and unsupervised algorithm to find out where a given mammal lives.
 It works in three steps:
 1. Scraping all the pages from a Google search like 'tiger animal habitat' with [Scrapy](https://scrapy.org/).
 The text content of these scraped web pages is then saved locally;